Alzheimer's disease Early Alzheimer's, biomarker-confirmed Published: 2026-05-17

 Decision Implications

 The public record through May 2026 shows no controlled change that would authorize broad routine coverage outside tightly defined criteria.
 The restriction position remains supportable, but multiple sources now carry weight that did not exist at the last review.
-A committee reading this note can see that the evidence base has moved without the conclusion tipping — exactly the situation a full brief would assess against a specific decision window.
+A committee reading this note can see that the evidence base has moved without the conclusion tipping — exactly the situation a full baseline would assess against a specific decision window.